 The school will provide you with a time to be assessed when you are ready.
 You should get a parent to phone the school in the morning to let the office know that you will be absent.
 You must bring a note from your parents or a doctor's certificate to explain your absence.

-It's my work
+It's my work!

 It is important that the work that you submit for assessment is all your own.
-Copying large chunks of information from the internet or a friend is cheating.
-You might need to include a Bibliography with your work which lists the sources that you have used in your assessment.
+Copying large chunks of information from the internet or AI or a friend is cheating.